 Safety Reminders for Motorcyclists

 • Helmets save motorcycle riders’ lives.
 Non-helmeted motorcycle riders are twice as likely to suffer traumatic brain injuries from crashes, according to the National Highway Traffic Safety Administration.
-In the event of an accident, motorcycle helmets absorb the impact of a crash on the brain and keep your head safe.
+In the event of an accident, wearing a properly sized motorcycle helmet will absorb the impact of a crash on the brain and keep your head safe.

 • Proper protective attire can help keep your injuries minimal if you experience a crash.
 Wear long pants and long sleeves, even in the summertime.
 Leather or armored clothing is best.
 Wear bright colors or reflective materials to be easily visible on the road.
 Protect your feet and ankles by wearing closed-toed, over-the-ankle shoes or boots.